 Honors course enhancement application and approval

 An enhancement is established through a contract between the student and faculty member and the completion of the appropriate forms.
 The completed application contains (1) the cover page, (2) the enhancement contract, and (3) the request for faculty workload credit.
-When all these forms are completed and signed by faculty and student submit to the Director.
-The appropriate Dean's office should send copies to the Honors Director, the Registrar, and the student.
+When all these forms are completed and signed by faculty, the student then submits the forms to the Honors Program Director to be signed and then to the appropriate Dean.
+The Dean's office should send copies to the Honors Director, the Registrar, and the student.

 Details of application & approval elements

 - Cover page: The cover page is attached ("Project Approval Form').
 The student should fill it out and secure the required approval and signatures.
 Any enhancement is subject to the approval of the Director and the Dean of the school in which the course is offered.

 - Enhancement contract: On a separate page following the cover page, the student should provide a description of the honors component (using the following titles).

 • Personal Statement: The student should set forth the goals of this honors component, specifically discuss the reasons for undertaking the project and how the honors component enhances the course to honors level (Examples: adding to the syllabus, making a course interdisciplinary, creating a multi-cultural element to a course, including a dimension of public service, etc.).

 • Enhancement: List or describe in some detail the particular element(s) of the honors component.
 Include whatever activities are supplemental or alternative to the regular requirements of the course.
 (Examples: extra or alternative written work, projects, presentations, meetings with outside mentors, etc.)